-NFL Rumors: Odell Beckham Jr. Considering $100 Million Insurance Policy
+NFL Rumors: Odell Beckham Jr. Considers $100M Injury Insurance Policy

 Beckham appeared to avoid a serious injury Monday when he sprained his ankle, but as one of the most marketable stars in the NFL, he reportedly will take every precaution to ensure he is compensated should he suffer a serious injury.

 The 24-year-old wide receiver is in the final year of his four-year rookie contract, and he is slated to make $1.84 million in base salary this season.
-But his next deal likely will be upward of $100 million, making him the first wideout in NFL history to reach the $100 million mark so he would be wise to protect his interests.
+But his next deal likely will be upward of $100 million, making him the first wideout in NFL history to reach the $100 million mark, so he would be wise to protect his interests.

 Thumbnail photo via Ed Mulholland/USA TODAY Sports Images